Pages

 Setting up a 8¾” 3rd member properly is beyond the scope of this paper.
 It takes some practice – and I’d suggest observing someone who knows what they’re doing for your first one — and be supervised on your second one.
 There are a lot of people who know what they’re doing — and you can check the technical site at MoparStyle for more details on Mopar axles.

 The scope of this article is to tell you what axle housing to look for — for fit and ease of installation.
-The above links will be of further help.
+I would suggest you visit the technical forums at MoparStyle.com for more help on the topic.

 The last year of the 8¾” was 1974.
 The 1971-1974 B-Body 8¾” are a perfect fit for the 1975-1979 Forgotten Bs — but the 1973-1974 are a more perfect fit.
 The reason is that the spring perch mounting pin is larger in the 1971-1972 than in the 1973-1974 — but the hole in the spring perch can be drilled out to work if you can only find a 1971-1972.
 So 1973-1974 8¾” with a Suregrip should be your 1st choice — but a 1971-1972 will work with the mounting holes drilled out bigger.
 From there it is a simple job of swapping in a properly setup axle with just a pair of jack stands, hand tools, and a good floor jack for lowering out the old and raising up the new.